Work it out: The best fitness classes in London

 When you hear ‘Psycle’, it’s likely the first thought that comes to mind is spinning.
 However, there’s a lot more than meets the eye to this fitness brand, which established itself in the capital in 2013 as one of the first pay-as-you-go spinning boutiques.
 Today, Psycle offers five different workout classes: Ride, Barre, Reformer, Yoga and Strength.

 While they all do the job (and by that, I mean make you sweat and feel great afterwards), it’s the Strength class which sits at the top of our list.
-Psycle Strength is a group-based, functional training workout that combines strength and conditioning, HIIT and teamwork for the ultimate fitness experience.
-One minute you’ll be on the rowing machine and the next you’ll be doing deadlifts.
-Each Strength class is designed to test your mental and physical capacity in a challenging but fun way with a satisfying ache guaranteed the following day.
+Split across three classes – Lift, Condition and Sweat – have been co-created by Amy Claire, Psycle Strength Coach and Nike Trainer, and head of Reformer and Strength, Matt McElligott.
+Each Strength class is designed to test your mental and physical capacity in a challenging but fun way with a satisfying ache guaranteed the following day – and our favourite is the Sweat session that uses SkiErgs, rowing machines and weights, to challenge your strength and cardiovascular endurance.
+Expect multiple stations and constant challenges.

 There are now a whole span of classes on offer but long-term fans still swear by the original Barre Signature.
 This 45-minute class can be adapted for all levels, making it a great choice if you’re new to barre, and combines bodyweight resistance, barre work and light weights in high repetitions for a full-body workout that hits all the major muscle groups.